apdavison/fairgraph/doc/index.rst

    >>> from fairgraph.openminds.core import DatasetVersion

+These submodules contain the openMINDS v4 classes, which is what the client uses by default.
+Classes for openMINDS v5 are also available, as ``fairgraph.openminds.v5.core`` and so on;
+see :doc:`modules`.

 Using these classes, it is possible to list all metadata matching a particular criterion, e.g.::

    >>> datasets = DatasetVersion.list(client, from_index=10, size=10)